unicef/publicgoods-toolkit/policy.md

 [FAQ](https://opensource.org/faq).

-**RECOMMENDATION**: Remember that the processes, culture, and practices that support open source collaboration ultimately matter more to success than the particular open source license.
+**RECOMMENDATION**: Remember that the processes, culture, and practices that support open-source collaboration ultimately matter more to success than the particular open-source license.
 However, the license you choose can affect potential downstream business models.
 This isn't inherently a bad thing - indeed, these limitations were created in order to encourage the growth of a software commons.
 Mapping out your